bigari/automated-file-management/realtime/README.md

 ### Response queue format

-Each message in the queue map to a response
+Each message in the queue maps to a response

 ```json
 [